readium/speech/docs/VoiceManagement.md

 Returns a Promise that resolves with a `WebSpeechSpeechManager` instance.
 This instance is a singleton to ensure the same voice manager is used whether initialized directly or through the PlaybackEngine.

+Calling `initialize()` again on an already-initialized singleton doesn't create a new instance or reset it — it broadens the existing one to also cover any newly requested `languages`, keeping voices already loaded for earlier languages.
+Omitting `languages` on that later call is a no-op (not a retroactive "load everything"); only the very first call's absence of `languages` loads every voice.

 ### Get Voices

 By default, the instance keeps all voices in memory.
 You can filter them using the `getVoices` method with optional filter criteria and use this array instead.